aerogear/graphback/docs/crud/crudruntime.md

 Runtime is abstracted into two interfaces:

-- GraphbackCRUDService - should be used to implement custom behaviour like subscriptions or live queries
+- `GraphbackCRUDService` - layer that wraps data provider, can implement custom behaviour like subscriptions or live queries
-- GraphbackDataProvider - should be used
+- `GraphbackDataProvider` - data access layer

-Graphback provides default implementation for this interfaces

 ### GraphbackCRUDService

+Graphback provides following implementations of GraphbackCRUDService

-- CRUDService - implements subscriptions and logging.
+- `CRUDService` - implements subscriptions and logging.
 Used by default in resolver generator.

 ### GraphbackDataProvider

+Graphback provides following implementations of GraphbackDataProvider

-- KnexDBDataProvider - Knex.js wrapper that connets to many relationnal databases
+- `KnexDBDataProvider` - Knex.js wrapper that connets to many relationnal databases
-- DBKnexDBDataProvider - Flavour of Knex.JS wrapper that is optimized to work with PostgreSQL Database
+- `DBKnexDBDataProvider` - Flavour of Knex.JS wrapper that is optimized to work with PostgreSQL Database

 ## How Runtime relates to the resolvers